Elder Participants (Winter/Spring 2021)

 Elder Participant

-Nikki was born in South Korea, but immigrated to Miami in 1985, where she grew up, eventually moving to Southern California in 2002.
-In college, Nikki studied fashion, and came to enter the garment business through her family’s business in Miami and Los Angeles.
-Nikki has been working in the garment district for over 25 years, and is currently a clothing shop manager.
-She has a daughter, who is now attending college at UCLA.
+Nikki was born in South Korea but immigrated to Miami, Florida, in 1985, where she grew up.
+She eventually moved to Southern California in 2002.
+In college, she studied fashion and later entered the garment business through her family’s business in Miami and Los Angeles.
+Nikki has been working in the garment district for over 25 years and currently manages a clothing shop.
+She has a daughter who is now attending college at UCLA.

 nikki’s story →